Serpenski123/Dankst3r/README.md

 If you want to run it strait from command line, type "node Drive:/path/to/run.js" or what every directory pointing format your operating system uses (windows "C:/path/" mac os x "/path/")

 As always, helpful cirticism is always appreciated.
 Also please go easy on me, this is my first true github upload...

+# How To Contribute
+After using the bot for a while, if you feel you have a good meme to add to the list, you can simply make a new branch, and add your version with the new meme(s).
+If there is already another branch, check out that version, and see if you can add it on there, also critique that branches memes that were added on.